- Home

 In our testing across Madrid and Barcelona, 5G connections delivered:

-5G is a nice bonus if your phone supports it, but Spain’s 4G network is so strong (50-100 Mbps average) that 5G is not a necessity for productive remote work.
+5G is a nice bonus if your phone supports it, but Spain’s 4G network is so strong (50-100 Mbps average) that 5G isn’t a necessity for productive remote work.
 The real benefit is in congested tourist areas during peak season where 4G can slow down — 5G maintains performance.

 VPN Recommendations for Spain